Top 10 Easy to Grow Flowering Ornamental Houseplants

 Touch the soil to see if it is dry and then water as needed.
 Prune the Christmas Cactus a month after blooming to encourage the cactus to branch out.

-The Christmas Cactus can be easily propagated by cutting off sections of the stem that has two to three joints and planting them in the soil.
+The Christmas Cactus plant can be easily propagated by cutting off sections of the stem that has two to three joints and planting them in the soil.
 This plant needs to be kept away from sources of direct heat like the fireplace, heaters to bloom.

 The botanical term for Gloxinia is Siningia speciosa.
 Gloxinia plants are closely related to African violets.
 These plants are easy to grow and require little looking after.
 They bloom in late winter or early spring.